FortinetCloudCSE/k8s-201-workshop/content/07ingresstraffic/Task7_2_Configuring and Securing Ingress.md

 ```

-23. or you can also run the below commands to see the AV log.
+you can also run the below commands to see the AV log.

 ```bash
 podname=$(kubectl get pod -n cfosingress -l app=cfos -o jsonpath='{.items[*].metadata.name}')